 To achieve RDS high availability, Amazon supports two easy-to-use options.

-• Amazon RDS Multi-AZ Deployments: In Multi-AZ deployments, Amazon RDS automatically generates a primary DB instance and synchronously replicates the data to a standby instance in a separate Availability Zone.
-This deployment is applicable for MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server database (DB) instances.
+- Amazon RDS Multi-AZ Deployments: In Multi-AZ deployments, Amazon RDS creates a primary DB instance and synchronously replicates data to a standby instance in a different Availability Zone.
+This setup supports MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server.
+In case of infrastructure failure, RDS automatically switches to the standby instance without manual intervention, keeping the DB instance endpoint unchanged.

 More: